Spoilers For ‘General Hospital’: Lulu Overhears Sasha & Obrecht, Learns The Truth About Their Big Secret

 — General Hospital (@GeneralHospital) October 1, 2019

 SheKnows Soaps reveals that Lulu may not stay silent about this Nina bombshell for long.
-During Thursday’s episode, Lulu confesses something to Dustin, and next Monday, she’ll be feeling on-edge.
+During Thursday’s episode, Lulu confesses something to Dustin, and next Monday, she’ll be feeling on edge.
 She’ll soon make a declaration of some nature, and what she says is confirmed during next Tuesday’s episode.

-Nina and Valentin are on the brink of getting married and fans have been anxious to see him exposed for this Sasha debacle before the nuptials happen.
+Nina and Valentin are on the brink of getting married, and fans have been anxious to see him exposed for this Sasha debacle before the nuptials happen.
 Will Lulu be the one to finally clue in Nina on what her fiance and “daughter” have done?

 General Hospital spoilers tease that there are exciting scenes coming up this week that should give fans a payoff with this slow-moving storyline.
-All signs point toward things getting pretty crazy with this group and viewers will be curious to see how Lulu handles the bombshell she overhears.
+All signs point toward things getting pretty crazy with this group, and viewers will be curious to see how Lulu handles the bombshell she overhears.